 The IOC said it was aware of the campaign and did not regard it as violating its marketing rules.
-But it did not rule out action against athletes who wore the merchandise in Sochi.

 "As ever, any judgment would ultimately revolve around how such clothing could be used during the Games itself," said an IOC spokesperson.